Saluting John Arne Riise & his ability to hit the ball really bloody hard

 Well, let me tell you.
 John Arne Riise scored that goal the same way he scored just about every other goal he ever scored: by kicking the ball really, really hard.

 Riise scored 31 goals in seven years with Liverpool.
 Now that may not sound like many.
-But it’s the way he scored them that makes him so special and worthy of nostalgia.
+But it’s the way he scored them that makes him so special.

 He wasn’t a fan of subtlety: 17 of his goals could be described as laced, volleyed, whacked, thrashed, smashed or hammered into the net; nine came from close-range; two were runs followed by uncharacteristically restrained finishes; two were free-kicks; one was a header.